 As we head into July and voluntary workouts continue for Wisconsin, AllBadgers.com looks at a few potential key contributors on the football roster.

 During these evaluations, we will hypothesize just exactly what a stellar, standard and subpar season could be for each individual player.
-On Friday heading into the Fourth of July weekend, let us dive into another position in the program where the team will need to replace some significant production from the 2019 season.
+On Wednesday, we dive into another position in the program where the team will need to replace some significant production from the 2019 season.